zeta-chain/localnet/README.md

   the local testnet node.
 Both EVM gateway and ZetaChain gateway are deployed and running on the same local blockchain
-- Simulates the real-world testnet environment of ZetaChain by observing events and and relaying the contract calls between EVM gateway and ZetaChain gateway
+- Simulates the real-world testnet environment of ZetaChain by observing events and relaying the contract calls between EVM gateway and ZetaChain gateway

 Install dependencies: